 “How playful can contextualization of an image be by means of the language of dance?
 Do meanings become malleable next to a body moving?
 How can a body narrate?
 Does context reveal or thin the meaning of what we see on stage?
 What is happening in the space between the performer’s and the audience’s perception?
 This space between our different perceptions is perhaps where dance is happening.

 According to Carl Gustav Jung, UFOs provoke conscious and unconscious fantasies.
 Perhaps dance movements can also be seen as a way to reflect on whether one sees what one sees because it’s actually there or because ‘an archetype creates the corresponding vision.’
 Jung’s Flying Saucers is a book that I am currently reading for this project, the title of which is semi-drawn from the aforementioned book and refers to the general fact that it is more desirable for something (in the case of the book: flying saucers) to exist rather than not exist.
 If we assume that this kind of desire is part of the mechanism of watching dance then we could also assume that while watching dance we are constantly searching for something, consciously or unconsciously.”

-Choreography & Dance: Georgia Vardarou
+Choreography & Performance: Georgia Vardarou

 Set Design: David Bergé

 Photographs by: David Bergé, Elina Loukou, Agni Papadeli Rossetou